"The Roast Beef of Old England," an English patriotic ballad,

 Send an email to firstname.lastname@example.org no later than 3 days in advance of the scheduled date and you'll receive a confirmation back.

-Places are restricted and due to the nature of the preparation, it is not possible to reserve on the day itself or just walk in and order.
+Places are restricted and due to the nature of the preparation and only between 16.00hrs - 18.00hrs.
+It is not possible to reserve on the day itself or just walk in and order.

 WHY DO THE BRITS LOVE A SUNDAY ROAST ANYWAY?